barafael/really-fast-buttons/README.md

 # RFB-hal-blocking

-Polls PA0, PA1, PA2, `unsafe`ly counting up a global,
+Polls PA0, PA1, PA2, incrementing a global atomic,
 which is read out in the serial RXNE interrupt.

 Ironically, includes an interrupt-driven serial port implementation.